Lede-dev/SignCMD/README.md

 2. Type "signcmd" on the first line of the sign.
 3. Enter the registered code on the second line of the sign.
 4. In the 3rd and 4th lines, you can freely enter a description.

+When registering commands, use the ^ character for spaces. e.g. /signcmd add Go^to^spawn warp^custom^spawn

+Players who click on the sign can use %player% e.g. /signcmd add Heal!!! heal^%player%

 ```

 ## Kor